kapouer/url-inspector/README.md

 url-inspector
 =============

-Get metadata about any URL:
+Get metadata about any URL,
+using http headers, exiftool, dom inspection, oembed, opengraph, twitter cards.

+This is a node.js module.

 * name
   the last component of the url, including the query string